devvrath123/neuralnetworksfromscratch/README.md

 $$\frac{\partial E}{\partial X} = \frac{\partial E}{\partial Y} * W_{rot180}$$

 For the equations of the momentum gradient descent, the same generalisation given above applies here as well.
-Learning rate decay is also used here (same as above).
+Learning rate decay is also used here (same formula as above).

 For the backward propagation in the convolutional layers, we use the col2im algorithm, which is the im2col algorithm reversed.
 It takes the gradients calculated for the flattened columns and puts them together back into the shape of the original image.
 In the forward pass there is an overlap between the pixel values when we convolve with the kernel (because stride = 1), therefore in the backward pass the col2im algorithm takes the gradients corresponding to those overlapping pixels and sums them to find the total gradient for that pixel.
 Where there is no overlap, its simply the individual gradient for that pixel.